Gamma Knife stereotactic radiosurgery

 Why it's done

-Stereotactic radiosurgery was originally pioneered in the 1950s as a less invasive and safer alternative to standard brain surgery (neurosurgery), which requires incisions in the skin, skull, membranes surrounding the brain and brain tissue.
+Around 50 years ago, stereotactic radiosurgery was pioneered as a less invasive and safer alternative to standard brain surgery (neurosurgery), which requires incisions in the skin, skull, and membranes surrounding the brain and brain tissue.

-Since then, the use of SRS has expanded widely to treat a variety of neurological and other conditions, including:
+Since then, the use of stereotactic radiosurgery has expanded widely to treat a variety of neurological and other conditions, including:

-- Brain tumor.
-Radiosurgery, such as Gamma Knife, is often used to treat noncancerous (benign) and cancerous (malignant) brain tumors, including meningioma, glioma, anaplastic astrocytoma, glioblastoma, chordoma, chondrosarcoma, hemangioblastoma and craniopharyngioma.
-SRS may also be used to treat cancers that have spread to the brain from other parts of the body.
+Brain tumor.
+Stereotactic radiosurgery, such as Gamma Knife, is often used to treat noncancerous (benign) and cancerous (malignant) brain tumors, including meningioma, paraganglioma, hemangioblastoma and craniopharyngioma.

 Arteriovenous malformation (AVM).
 AVMs are abnormal tangles of arteries and veins in your brain.
 In an AVM, blood flows directly from your arteries to veins, bypassing smaller blood vessels (capillaries).
 AVMs may disrupt the normal flow of blood and lead to bleeding (hemorrhage) or stroke.